 One minke whale, reported in the strandings and entanglement database, maintained by the New England Aquarium and the Northeast Regional Office/NMFS, was taken in a 6-inch gill net on 06 July 1998 off Long Island, New York (Tables 3 and 4).
-This take is being assigned to the mid-Atlantic coastal gillnet fishery.
-No minke whales have been taken from this fishery during observed trips in 1993 to 1999.
-In July 1993, an observer program was initiated in the USA Atlantic coastal gillnet fishery by the NEFSC Sea Sampling program.
+This take was assigned to the mid-Atlantic coastal gillnet fishery.
+No minke whales have been taken from this fishery during observed trips in 1993 to 2001.
+In July 1993, an observer program was initiated in the USA Atlantic coastal gillnet fishery by the NEFSC Fisheries Observer program.
 Twenty trips were observed during 1993.
 During 1994 and 1995, 221 and 382 trips were observed, respectively.
-This fishery, which extends from North Carolina to New York, is actually a combination of small vessel fisheries that target a variety of fish species, some of these vessels operate right off the beach, some using drift nets and others using sink nets.
-During 1998, it was estimated there were 302 full and part-time sink gillnet vessels and an undetermined number of drift gillnet vessels participating in this fishery.
-This is the number of unique vessels in the commercial landings database (Weighout) that report catch from fisheries during 1998 from the states of Connecticut to North Carolina.
+This fishery, which extends from North Carolina to New York, is actually a combination of small vessel fisheries that target a variety of fish species.
+Some of these vessels operate right off the beach, some use drift nets and others use sink nets.
+During 1998, it was estimated that 302 full- and part-time sink gillnet vessels and an undetermined number of drift gillnet vessels participated in this fishery.
+This is the number of unique vessels in the commercial landings database (Weighout) that reported catch from fisheries during 1998 from the states of Connecticut to North Carolina.
 This does not include a small percentage of records where the vessel number was missing.
-Observer coverage, expressed as percent of tons of fish landed, was 5%, 4%, 3%, 5%, and 2% for 1995 to 1999, respectively.
+Observer coverage, expressed as percent of tons of fish landed, was 5%, 4%, 3%, 5%, 2%, 2% and 2% for 1995 to 2001, respectively.
 Observed fishing effort was concentrated off New Jersey and scattered between Delaware and North Carolina from the beach to 50 miles off the beach.

-Annual mortalities due to this fishery, as determined from strandings and entanglement records were 0 in 1991, 1992, 1994, 1995, 1996, 1997, and 1999 and 1 in 1998.
-Estimated average annual mortality related to this fishery during 1995 to 1999 was 0.2 minke whales per year (Tables 3 and 4).
+Annual mortalities due to this fishery, as determined from strandings and entanglement records were 0 in 1991, 1992, 1994 to 1997, 1 in 1998 and 0 in 1999 to 2001.
+Estimated average annual mortality related to this fishery during 1997 to 2001 was 0.2 minke whales per year (Tables 3 and 4).